Daphny van den Brand

 Dutch mountain bike manager Leo van Zeeland asked her in 1994 to race on a mountain bike.
 Van den Brand took part in a race in Bergschenhoek and finished in fifth position.
-She rode the European and world junior mountain biking championships and finished seventh in both.
+She rode in the European and world junior mountain biking championships and finished seventh.

 Van den Brand then concentrated on mountain biking and cyclo-cross.
-She won eight national cyclo-cross championships and the cyclo-cross world championship in 2003 in Monopoli.
-She also won four world bronze medals, a silver at the European championship in 2005 and gold at the 2006 UCI Cyclo-cross European Championships.
+She won eight national cyclo-cross championships and the cyclo-cross world championship 2003 in Monopoli.
+She also won four world bronze medals, a silver at the European championship 2005 and a gold at the 2006 UCI Cyclo-cross European Championships.
 In mountain biking she won a gold, a silver and a bronze medal in national championships between 2001 and 2003.